 Discover Philadelphia’s history in style with vintage car or electric cart tours.
 Perfect for all ages, explore iconic landmarks with expert guides.

-Top of the Tower: The 37-foot statue of William Penn is the largest statue atop any building worldwide. - Philadelphia Museum of Art - The PMA, an art museum originally chartered in 1876 for the Centennial Exposition in Philadelphia, manages collections of over 240,000 objects, including significant European, American, and Asian works.
-The diverse art classes include sculpture, paintings, prints, drawings, photographs, armor, and decorative arts.
+- Philadelphia Museum of Art - The PMA, chartered in 1876 for the Centennial Exposition, houses over 240,000 objects, including significant European, American, and Asian artworks.
+Its collections feature sculptures, paintings, prints, drawings, photographs, armor, and decorative arts.

 - Guided Tour